 When a couple has been unsuccessful at achieving pregnancy after one year, both partners need to go through a comprehensive physical and medical assessment.
 Tests for female infertility and a semen analysis should start immediately.
 Because male factors account for approximately 50% of all infertility cases, it is important to examine both partners for possible infertility issues.

 A thorough physical exam will also be done.
 Areas such as your thyroid, breasts, and hair growth will be looked at.
-A pelvic exam is also an important part of evaluating fertility, along with a pap smear.
+A pelvic exam is also an important part of evaluating female fertility, along with a pap smear.